MBDS/mbde-matlab/README.md

 Licensing
 ----------
-MBDE-MATLAB is licensed by University of Coruña and University of Almería under GNU GPL v3.
+MBDE-MATLAB is licensed by University of A Coruña and University of Almería under GNU GPL v3.

 Citation
 --------------
 This toolbox was introduced in:
   * E. Sanjurjo, J.L.
 Blanco, J.L.
 Torres, M.A.
 Naya, "Testing the efficiency and accuracy of multibody-based state observers", ECCOMAS Thematic Conference on Multibody Dynamics, 2015. [[PDF](http://ingmec.ual.es/~jlblanco/papers/sanjurjo2015eccomas_mbs_observers.pdf)]
+  * E. Sanjurjo, M.Á.
+Naya, J.L.
+Blanco-Claraco, J.L.
+Torres-Moreno, A. Giménez-Fernández.
+Accuracy and efficiency comparison of various nonlinear Kalman filters applied to multibody models.
+Nonlinear Dyn (2017). doi:10.1007/s11071-017-3354-z [[LINK](http://rdcu.be/oY1f)]

 Installation
 --------------